edgardomortiz/Captus/docs/content/assembly/align/options.md

 When `AA`s and their corresponding `NT`s are aligned in the same run, `Captus` uses the `AA` alignment as template for aligning the `NT` format, thus obtaining a codon-aware alignment for the coding sequences in nucleotides.
 Use this flag to disable this method and use the regular `MAFFT` nucleotide alignment.
 ___
 ### **`--outgroup`**
-Outgroup sample names, separated by commas, no spaces. `Captus` will place these samples whenever possible at the beginning of the alignments, since many phylogentic programs root the resulting phylogeny at the first sample in the alignment your phylogenetic analyses will be automatically rooted.
+Outgroup sample names, separated by commas, no spaces. `Captus` will place these samples whenever possible at the beginning of the alignments, since many phylogenetic programs root the resulting phylogeny at the first sample in the alignment your trees will be automatically rooted.
 Example: `--outgroup sample2,sample5`

 This argument is optional and has no default.